grossdan-swimm/calendar-popup/README.md

-Here’s an updated `README.md` with your requested instructions and clarifications:

----

 # Calendar Popup Reminder

 This program checks your Google Calendar for upcoming events and pops up a reminder window on macOS.
 It is designed to be run automatically using cron.